sladja3929/ProjectBW/README.md

 # ProjectBW
-This is a project called Black&amp;White made by Team.Luminous in Pandora Cube of Sejong University
+This is a project called "Black&amp;White" made by Team.Luminous in Pandora Cube of Sejong University